Code-Institute-Submissions/Off-The-Beaten-Track-Memory-Game/README.md

 - **_Layout_**
   - layout not responsive in landscape position on mobile/tablet devices

-- **_Cards Flipping_**
+- **_Delay on image displaying on card flip_**
    - slight delay on image being displayed after card is clicked
    - this is not a constant problem and is more of an issue on mobile devices
-   - I have not yet figured out what is causing it
+   - I compressed the images which reduced the delay slightly
-   - I compressed the images and converted them from jpg to png which reduced the delay
+   - further investigation is needed into this issue

 ##### [Back to Table of Contents](#table-of-contents)
 ---